Dust My Broom: Releases and charts

 Elmore James never recorded any more of his own material for Trumpet, although he later appeared as a sideman.
 McMurry, who was unaware of prior recordings of the song, arranged to copyright "Dust My Broom" in James' name and subsequently issued the single, with a rendition of "Catfish Blues" by Bobo Thomas as the B-side.
 Both songs listed the performer as "Elmo James", although James does not perform with Thomas.
 Regional record charts show that "Dust My Broom" gradually gained popularity in different parts of the U.S. It eventually entered Billboard magazine's national Top R&B singles chart April 5, 1952, and peaked at number nine.
-In 1955, after the release of an updated version by another record label, McMurray leased the recording to Ace Records, who re-released it.
+In 1955, after the release of an updated version by another record label (Flair), McMurray leased the recording to Ace Records, who re-released it.
 Jewel Records also re-released the original Trumpet recording as a single in 1965.

 Since it was originally released by Trumpet, the original recording does not appear on many of James' early compilation albums by Crown/Kent.
 However, it is included on King Biscuit Time, a Sonny Boy Williamson II collection by Arhoolie Records, and a James box set, The Early Classic Recordings 1951–1956.
 The versions of "Dust My Broom" that appear on many compilations, such as King of the Slide Guitar, were recorded during his first session in Chicago in 1959 and last session in New York in late 1962 or early 1963 for Bobby Robinson's Fire Records group of labels.
 These later renditions do not include harmonica, but have piano accompaniment.